34 Handy Hints to Make Spring Cleaning a Breeze

 Zip-Tie to the Rescue

-When my bathroom sink gets clogged, I don’t reach for chemicals as a bathroom sink cleaner.
-Instead, I use a long zip tie.
-I cut several notches on the zip-ties end.
-It’ll hook the hair clog, allowing you to pull it out.
-Problem solved.
-The size of the eye of the zip tie prevented me from inadvertently pushing the tie past the stopper. — Rick Holmen.
-Next, check out these 13 zip-tie hacks that make DIYing a cinch.
+When your bathroom sink gets clogged, don’t reach for chemicals as a bathroom sink cleaner.
+Instead, use a long zip tie to clean it out.
+Cut several notches on the zip-ties end and push it down the drain.
+The notches will hook the hair clog, allowing you to pull out the clog.
+The size of the eye of the zip tie prevented me from inadvertently pushing the tie past the stopper.

 Mini Blind Cleaning Tongs